 Even adults get exhausted and overstimulated in the theme parks at Walt Disney World.
 At Disney’s Hollywood Studios, there are less shaded areas than other lands.
 When you throw these in with a son with autism, you get creative.
 Over the years, I have found the top quiet places at Disney’s Hollywood Studios.

 Preparing for Disney’s Hollywood Studios

 If this trip is once in a million, you can still go hard on this expensive vacation.
 However, it will take preparation and having more than one adult.
-In our family, one adult stays with the kiddos somewhere shaded and relaxing, while the other takes the bands to get the new reservation on the Disney Accessibility Service pass.
+In our family, we take the kiddos somewhere shaded and relaxing, while the other chooses the new reservation on the Disney Accessibility Service pass.

 The Top 8 Quiet Places at Disney’s Hollywood Studios

 First, if you look just inside the park entrance gates of Hollywood Studios on Hollywood Boulevard, head towards Guest Relations.
 If you stay outside, veer to the left (if you’re coming from the main gates).
 If you need to get inside, the staff is friendly and helpful with minor first aid items or cots for those who need to get out of the heat.

 Tower of Terror